By Hani Najm, MD

 Innovation can bolster outcomes

 New approaches such as this have contributed to our improved outcomes.
-In 2018, Cleveland Clinic’s 30-day mortality rate has so far been zero across more than 400 congenital heart disease surgeries, with one late mortality.
+In 2018, Cleveland Clinic’s 30-day mortality rate was zero across more than 400 congenital heart disease surgeries, with one late mortality.
 This compares well with the typical 3 percent rate across the nation (according to the Society of Thoracic Surgeons Congenital Heart Surgery Database).
-This means outcomes are more than 10 times better than the national average and an extra 12 patients left Cleveland Clinic’s congenital heart disease program alive and well than would have been the case had they been operated on at another center.
+This means that outcomes are more than 10 times better than the national average and that an extra 12 patients left Cleveland Clinic’s congenital heart disease program alive and well than would have been the case had they been operated on at another center.

 We attribute this success not to fancy machines or devices but to the ability to diagnose early, do proper surgery and care for our patients appropriately after surgery.
 That’s why patient survival is higher than at other centers.